AdobeDocs/commerce-operations.es-ES/help/configuration/cli/generate-data.md

 ### Categorías

 Genera categorías.
-If `assign_entities_to_all_websites` está configurado como `0`, todas las categorías se distribuyen de forma uniforme por categorías raíz; de lo contrario, todas las categorías se asignan a una categoría raíz.
+If `assign_entities_to_all_websites` se establece en `0`Sin embargo, todas las categorías se distribuyen uniformemente por categorías raíz; de lo contrario, todas las categorías se asignan a una categoría raíz.

 Nodo de perfil XML: